Josefinekihlstrom/Plant-Memory/README.md

     'Dark Theme' button disabled but not the 'Light Theme' button, this to indicate which theme is currently used.

 #### Features left to implement
-- **Add opportunity to change music during playing.** In the original idea the third icon in the Menu column was a 'step-forward' icon.
+- **Add opportunity to change music during playing.**
+In the original idea the third icon in the Menu column was a 'step-forward' icon.
 This was suppose to include a feature to make it possible to change through different background songs.
 However due to lack of time of finding the perfect songs to match the game and the page I decided to leave this to hopefully add it in the future.

-- **Pause button to pause the game while playing.** My mentor suggested that I would add a pause button for the player to be able to pause the game while playing.
+- **Pause button to pause the game while playing.**
+My mentor suggested that I would add a pause button for the player to be able to pause the game while playing.
 This was something I tried to add to the timer function but without a working result, I just simply couldn't get the function to pause the time as I wanted.
 So unfortunately I had to skip that idé and will hopefully try to make it in the future.

+- **Pause game if modal is showing**
+When the game is started and the player clicks the questionmark icon which shows the 'How to play' modal, the timer continnues to run.
+In an ideal memory game the function of pausing the game when the modal pops up would be implemented, but due to lack of time this is something I will have to implement in the future.

 ### Technologies used
 #### Languages